carlalldis/Netstat_Realtime/README.md

 # Netstat_Realtime

 Polls TCP connections and listeners on an interval and reports new,removed,and changed observations.
+'Events' are logged to console, if set to true, and a unique log file.

 Usage: ```Netstat_Realtime.exe <poll_interval_milliseconds> <log_to_console (true/false)```
 - Example 1 - Poll 10 times per second with console logging: